itetcetera/Docker-nginx-rtmp/README.md

 nginx-rtmp-module Version 1.1.7

 ### Configurations
-This image exposes port 1935 for RTMP Steams and has 2 channels open "live" and "testing".
+This image exposes port 1935 for RTMP Steams and has 7 channels open "live" and "stream1" -> "stream6".

 Live is also accessable via HLS on port 8080